VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 (set-position-of-a-manipulator)=
 ## Set position of a manipulator
 Instructs a manipulator to go to a position relative to the origin in µm.

-Manipulator move asynchronously from each other.
-This means large batches of movement events can be sent to the sever for several manipulators and each manipulator will move through the events assigned to them independently.
+Manipulators move asynchronously from each other.
+This means large batches of movement events can be sent to the server for several manipulators and each manipulator will move through the events assigned to them independently.

+When a manipulator is set to be "inside" the brain, it will have all axes except the depth axis locked.
+This is to prevent accidental lateral movement while inside brain tissue.
+This state is set by [`set_inside_brain`](set-inside-brain).
+One may also explicitly specify movement in only the depth axis using [`drive_to_depth`](drive-to-depth)

 **Event:** `goto_pos`